From a translation booth in Las Vegas to a regulated-finance design system

 I leaned heavily on AI as a generation-and-iteration layer, while keeping every judgment call human.
 The division of labour that emerged, and still holds today:

-• Regulatory context — what ASIC/FCA/ESMA actually require, and how it applies to this specific screen
+- Regulatory context — what ASIC/FCA/ESMA actually require, and how it applies to this specific screen

-• Business intent — what outcome this product is supposed to produce for the company
+- Business intent — what outcome this product is supposed to produce for the company

-• Design constraints — the system boundaries, the hierarchy, the patterns that already exist
+- Design constraints — the system boundaries, the hierarchy, the patterns that already exist

-• The judgment filter — validating every output against the reality of the market and the user
+- The judgment filter — validating every output against the reality of the market and the user

-• Generation — first drafts of copy, layout variations, component options
+- Generation — first drafts of copy, layout variations, component options

-• Structuring — turning raw notes into organised specs and documentation
+- Structuring — turning raw notes into organised specs and documentation

-• Iteration speed — testing five variations of an approach in the time one used to take
+- Iteration speed — testing five variations of an approach in the time one used to take

-• Pattern work — catching inconsistencies across large files I can't hold in my head at once
+- Pattern work — catching inconsistencies across large files I can't hold in my head at once

 The key principle, which I repeat to anyone asking about my process: domain judgment stays human.
 I decide what to build and why.
 AI helps with how fast I can explore and iterate.
 If I let AI make judgment calls in a regulated financial product, a user gets hurt.
 If I refuse to use AI at all, I don't ship on time.
-Neither is acceptable, so the workflow has to be structured around that division clearly.
+Neither is acceptable, so the workflow is structured around that division clearly.

 What the solo year taught me that the team years didn't